YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 script.invoke(&mut connection);
 ```

-The library runs a linter against the lua script and reports mistakes in the script at the compile time.
+The library runs a linter against the Lua script and reports mistakes in the script at the compile time.

 ```rust
 let script = lua! {